fishinwind/workshop/rst/Classes/class-20.rst

    and calculate the mean for each variable conditioned on gender.
 Plot the result.

 #.
-Load the `expr-geno-covs.txt <../misc/data/expr-geno-covs.txt>` data.
+Use ``dplyr`` to calculate the mean age of smokers grouped by gender
-   Use ``dplyr`` to calculate the mean age of smokers grouped by gender and smoking status.
+   and smoking status.
 Plot the result.

 #.
 Make a plot of age by expression faceted by genotype.
 Fit a linear
    model through these curves (use geom_smooth) on the plot.

 #.
-Load a BED file (e.g. ``lamina.bed``) and calculate the mean length of
+Load the peaks BED file and find the 10 factors that have the largest range
-   regions on each chromosome in the BED file with dplyr.
-Plot the result as a bar plot.
+   in peak width.
+Inspect a geom_boxplot() or geom_violin() to support your answer (also add individual points to the plot with geom_jitter()).